TerraEclipse/nfl-exercise/README.md

 Sample UI
 ---------

 This isn't a test of your design skills, so keep the UI simple.
-Here is some sample screenshots to give some direction.
-Feel free to replicate this as closely as you want, or go crazy and come up with something on your own.
+Here are some sample screenshots to provide some direction.
+Feel free to replicate these as closely as you want, or go crazy and come up with something on your own.

+The Sample was built with with [Bootstrap](http://getbootstrap.com/) and a minimal amount of custom CSS.

 ### Home
 ![Home](https://raw.github.com/cpsubrian/nfl-exercise/master/screens/screen-home.png)